Immortal Bach

 Maurice DURUFLÉ

-Four motets on Gregorian themes, Opus 10
+Four motets on Gregorian themes, Op.
+10

 interspersed with Gregorian chants Ubi Caritas, Tota pulchra es, Tu es petrus, Tantum ergo